adtzlr/felupe/docs/felupe/quadrature.rst

 Quadrature
 ==========

 This module contains quadrature (numeric integration) schemes for different finite element formulations.
+The integration points of a boundary-quadrature are located on the first edge for 2d elements and on the first face for 3d elements.

 **Lines, Quads and Hexahedrons**